Eightfingers/writing_code/README.md

     - Strive for modularity to ensure each part of your software has a single responsibility.
     - Avoid large modules that are difficult to manage and understand.
     - Hide implementation details behind interfaces.
+    - Module with alot of methods that are not related or used by each other is a good candidate to be broken up to smaller modules.

 6. **Top-level components should be loosely coupled.**
     - Minimize the amount of code in one module that interacts with code in another module.